sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 \end{aligned}
 $$

-### 4-bit-Radix Patricia Tree
+### 4-bit-Radix Patricia Trie

-This tree works for the key indexing.
+This trie works for the key indexing.

 It can be used for proving iter access validity in the state transition.